ShahrukhP15/Atm_Teller_Project/README.md

 Also, it can be used by common users to add money to their own accounts and, they can keep track of how much money they are adding to their account.

+- As a user, I want to be able to save the username and respective password for a account for security purpose and to access that account later.

-- As a user I want to be able to take money out of my account.
+- As a user I want to be able to save the total balance in my account.

-As a user I definitely want to allow people to  withdraw or takeout money from their account.
-And also I need to keep track of how much money they have withdrawn to provide them with that amount.
-If someone has sufficient balance, I need allow them to withdraw their required money, so they can use it.
-If I don't allow people to withdraw money I might get into trouble.
-However, I also need to check if someone has enough balance to withdraw the amount they are trying to withdraw, otherwise they might withdraw more than allowed and get me into trouble.

-So, i included a **withdraw** method in class **Account** which will deduct money in cents if sufficient balance is present or present an error when sufficient money is not present.

-Also, people can use it to keep track of how much money they have withdrawn and if they have gone over their balance.

-- As a user, I want to be able to see the balance.
+- As a user, I want to be able to deposit and withdraw money from my account and save the amount after depositing or withdrawing money.

-I want to see obviously how much money someone has in their bank account to have an idea of the amount.
-Depending on how more money one keeps in the account I might provide them more facilities.
-Also, I need to be able to see their balance to see if they have enough balance.

-For this, I included a process in my *main* class to call the getter to get me my balance and print the balance for me to see.

-- As a user, I want to provide a unique username and password for safety and also to distinguish users.
-If I don't include a username people might not be able to access their account and also I might not be able to keep track of their accounts.
+- As a user, I want to be able to load a specific account based on the username and password that I have saved.

-For common users it's also a process to ensure safety as they have a secret and unique username and password.

-So, I included the **setUsername** and **setPassword** method in **Account** class to include these features in an account.
+- As a user, I want to load the amount in my account.

+- As a user, I want to load the amount that is in my account after I had made a deposit to the account or I have withdrawn from an account.

+-